Redocly/redoc/docs/config.md

 ### requiredPropsFirst

-Shows required properties in schemas first, ordered in the same order as in required array.
+Shows required properties in schemas first, ordered in the same order as in the required array.

 ### schemaExpansionLevel